FrancisVila/MFT_convert/content/en/docs/TransferCFT/app_integration_intro/google_cloud.md

 If a file is not available on Google Cloud Storage to SEND:

--   DIAGC: <span class="code">'GCS error: 2 (No such file or directory) - 5(NOT\_FOUND) - No such object: my-bucket/FTEST'</span>
+-   DIAGC: `'GCS error: 2 (No such file or directory) - 5(NOT_FOUND) - No such object: my-bucket/FTEST'`

 ### GCS CLI

-To help resolve errors, you can use the GCS CLI <span class="code">gsutil </span>tool to verify that the system can connect to the GCS storage and check that the user has permission to read the keys in the bucket.
+To help resolve errors, you can use the GCS CLI `gsutil `tool to verify that the system can connect to the GCS storage and check that the user has permission to read the keys in the bucket.
 Please refer to the Google Cloud documentation at: [cloud.google.com/storage/docs/gsutil](https://cloud.google.com/storage/docs/gsutil).

 ### Example